egel-lang/egel-docs/source/final.rst

 4. C++.
 That's another trade-off.
 C++ objects are heavyweight so you pay again in performance but you get a bit more reliable system back.
-The good part is that it is relatively easy to safely drop C++ functionality into combinators which means the interpreter will easily bind to a lot of implemented functionality.
+The good part is that it is relatively easy to safely drop C++ functionality into combinators.

 In conclusion, Egel is a solution for people who need a small declarative easily extendable language which effortlessly binds